NASA-Openscapes/2023-planning-agu/README.md

 ## Booths - throughout the week

 Earthaccess demo at the NASA booth, the Open Science Help Desk (Data/software), Coiled.io and Mathworks booths.
-Details on demo timing will be shared as it is available.
+Details on demo timing below.

 Mathworks Booth #1314: visit MathWorks staff to follow up on the MATLAB integration.